Irenezs/Notes/Physics.md

 	- 3
 		- the change in gravitational potential energy was the same, therefore the change in kinetic energy was the same.
 	- 4
+		- The rain has no initial horizontal momentum, and its vertical momentum decreases when it hits the truck.
+The mass of the truck increases, but its speed decreases, as it needs to accelerate the water.
+- 3
+	- 1
+		- In Paper
+	- 2
 		-